jasper-zanjani/notes/docs/Misc/learn.md

 3. If commands form command groups (like `apt`, `docker`, `git`, `netsh`, etc), those command groups need to be broken out separately ("Group-style commands")
 4. If a command launches its own REPL (`bluetoothctl`, `diskpart`, `fdisk`...) those are broken out as well

+This turned out to be far too cumbersome.
+Better is the approach of learning syntax in the context of actual [tasks](#tasks).

 #### Finding magic numbers

 Before understanding the "lay of the land", or rather the best epistemology for a unit of information, you are first confronted with a list of information without context.
 This happened while studying for the Network+.
 On the topic of authentication, I learned a list of material, basically concepts associated with AAA.

 - **Authentication** process of determining...